sa7bnb/ESP32-C3-Super-Mini-Tempratur.nu-v1.0/README.md

 ---

-Utvecklad av A. Isaksson 2025 | Används med [Temperatur.nu](https://www.temperatur.nu/)Retry
+Utvecklad av A. Isaksson 2025